 - We have liaised with the Health Promotion Officer with the HSE, and our school co-ordinator attended a Health Promotion Healthy School’s activity day in March 2018.
 All staff are aware of the importance of a healthy and balanced diet along with an active lifestyle.

-- The KETNS yard, although very small, is kept very busy.
-There are no specific zones in the yard at the moment due to its size.
+- The KETNS yard at our new premises is kept very busy.
 All the children are encouraged to run and travel freely around the yard.
 Ball and tag games are permitted and encouraged.
 The older children often teach the younger children new and exciting games.
 Yard markings were painted by a volunteer parent last Spring.

 - The school has created new opportunities to exercise where emphasis in on fun e.g. active line where the children do different activities every morning during small break.
 Each day a different child from each class leads the activity.

-- At the moment we have no competitive teams in our school.
-However, as we grow we plan on having a Basketball team, a Gaelic Football & Hurling team and also an athletics team that will represent the school in local competitions.
+- At the moment we have no official competitive teams in our school.
+However, as we grow we plan on having a Basketball team, a Gaelic football and a hurling team.
+An athletics team has represented the school at Galway City Sports.

-- Active School Week will take place in Knocknacarra Educate Together in May.
+- Active School Week takes place annually in May.